Kabe Sa Dōjin Sakka no Nekoyashiki-kun wa Shōnin Yokkyū o Kojiraseteiru: Television drama

-A live-action television drama adaptation of KabeKoji was announced on June 9, 2022, and will premier on October 3, 2022.
-The series is produced by and will broadcast on ABC-TV, and will stream on Rakuten TV and TVer.
+A live-action television drama adaptation of KabeKoji produced by ABC was announced on June 9, 2022, and aired from October 3, to November 21, 2022, broadcasting on ABC-TV and streaming on Rakuten TV and TVer.
 The series stars Koudai Matsuoka as Nekoyashiki and Masaki Nakao as Issei, with Tatsunori Satō as director, Shinya Hokimoto as writer, music by Yuta Mori, and Yosuke Inakuma, Kota Yamazaki, and Muneo Miyagawa as producers.
 Filming wrapped on the series on August 30, 2022.